Tom-Nagy/salesforce-app/README.md

 * :white_check_mark: The list is interactive: the user can perform an action on each row of the list (click a button or select a checkbox on each row); a separate action button will perform some action on each of the selected rows.

 :spiral_notepad: Note: To achieve this you should look into using a custom controller or extension controller.
-The candidates are asked to explain in detail the processes, methods and justification for taking the approaches they’ve decided upon.
-As well as a number of followup questions.

 ## Setup